MattiaTinfena/AdvancedRobotProgramming-Assignment2/README.md

 All configurable parameters are stored in the appsettings.json file and can be modified.
 These parameters include:
 - Player Settings: the default player name and default key bindings, which can be customized at the start of the game;
 - Environment Settings: Number of targets and obstacles, determining the density of entities in each level;
-- Physics Parameters for the drone dynamics.
+- Physics Parameters: Defines drone dynamics, such as force limits, mass, and movement precision.
+- Network Configuration: Specifies IP addresses and ports for communication between the server and client components.

 ## Logging
 Logs are available to assist developers in debugging the project and to provide users with insights into the execution process.
 Each component generates its own log file, storing relevant information, all of which are located in the logs folder.
 The level of detail in the logs varies based on the project's build mode.
 In debug mode, more detailed information is recorded, while in release mode, logging is minimized.
-This behavior is controlled by the USE_DEBUG flag.
+This behavior is controlled by the USE_DEBUG flag and developed using MACROS.